Back to Events

 From revitalizing roads and bridges to expanding broadband access, infrastructure upgrades are essential to improving residents’ daily lives.
 Procurement teams play a critical role in making these infrastructure projects a reality, strengthening communities through innovative, resident-focused approaches.
 While the 2021 Bipartisan Infrastructure Law (BIL) infused significant funding to modernize the nation’s infrastructure, uncertainty persists around resourcing and policy requirements at the federal, state, and local level.
 These projects are also inherently complex and risky, from unforeseen site conditions to cost-overruns driven by inflation.

-Join the Procurement Excellence Network for a 60-minute session exploring how procurement can help governments navigate these uncertainties and deliver successful infrastructure outcomes.
-During this session, we will share:
+The Procurement Excellence Network hosted a 60-minute session that explored how procurement can help governments navigate these uncertainties and deliver successful infrastructure outcomes.
+During this session, we shared:

-• Peer Case Studies: Hear examples of how governments are using procurement to manage uncertainty and move their infrastructure projects forward.
+• Peer Case Studies: We heard examples of how governments are using procurement to manage uncertainty and move their infrastructure projects forward.

-• FREE Technical Assistance: Learn about opportunities to apply for project planning, procurement, or delivery support for your government’s infrastructure initiatives tailored by experts at Partners for Public Good.
+• FREE Technical Assistance: We learned about opportunities to apply for project planning, procurement, or delivery support for governments’ infrastructure initiatives tailored by experts at Partners for Public Good.

-Post-Event Session: Stay on for an optional 30-minute open dialogue on how existing procurement laws and regulations impact infrastructure project delivery, as well as success stories of policy changes enabling more innovative approaches.
+Post-Event Session: Many participants stayed on for an optional 30-minute open dialogue on how existing procurement laws and regulations impact infrastructure project delivery, as well as shared success stories of policy changes that enabled more innovative approaches.